Skip to content

 End-to-end type safety

-Both offers end-to-end type safety, however Hono doesn't seems to offers type-safe error handling based on status code.
+Both offer end-to-end type safety, however Hono doesn't seem to offer type-safe error handling based on status code.

 ts